Freya radar: Countermeasures

 To counter Freya, the British used equipment called 'Moonshine'.
-Carried by Boulton Paul Defiant aircraft of the Special Duties Flight (later No. 515 Squadron RAF), a single set retransmitted a portion of the Freya signal amplifying the apparent return.
-Eight planes with 'Moonshine' could mimic a force of 100 bombers.
-A second countermeasures system, "Mandrel" was a noise jammer carried by aircraft of No. 100 Group RAF which overwhelmed the signals from Freya.
-Individual aircraft were sent to orbit fixed positions 50 mi off the enemy coast.
-By using nine aeroplanes, a 200 mi gap could be knocked into the German's radar coverage, while further jammers were carried in the bomber stream to counter the inland Freya network.
+Carried by Boulton Paul Defiant aircraft of the Special Duties Flight (later 515 Squadron), a single set retransmitted a portion of the Freya signal amplifying the apparent return.
+Eight aircraft with 'Moonshine' could mimic a force of 100 bombers.
+A second countermeasures system, "Mandrel" was a noise jammer carried by aircraft of 100 Group which overwhelmed the signals from Freya.
+Individual aircraft were sent to orbit positions 50 mi off the occupied coast.
+By using nine aeroplanes, a 200 mi gap could be created in the Freya radar coverage, while further jammers were carried in the bomber stream to counter the inland Freya network.

 Post-war use

 One FuMG 80 Freya radar, after modification, was installed in 1957/8 at the Ondřejov Observatory in Czechoslovakia and served as meteorite tracking radar until 2006.
 Before then it was used at the Pardubice Airport, under name RZ III.